owaits/ScreenMonkey.Help/reference/mainWindow.md

 If you wish to clear a layer you first select it here then click the Clear Layer clip in the first slot (top left) of the dashboard.

+*Tip:* Control-Click on any layer preview icon to clear the coresponding layer.

 [Learn more about layers](layers.md)

 ![](../../images/layers-panel.png)